StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 03/10/2020 - Cstadther - Fixed issue with migrating soak from 0.5 to 1.0 schema, fixed issue with soak calculation if auto calculation is turned off then on, removed adding willpower or brawn modifiers to Wound and Strain calculations.
 - 02/10/2020 - Cstadther - Fix File Uploads, 0.7.3 now requires mime type defined for overwriting files.
 - 02/10/2020 - Cstadther - Fix import of skill themes.
 - 30/09/2020 - Cstadther - Fix for issue #363, where removing a specialization talent modifier did not actually remove the modifier, any subsequent modifier updates were additive.